 At C&A we truly believe in strengthening communities.
 This is an integral part of our culture and legacy – it’s who we are as a brand.
-Many of our operations are in countries that suffer a disproportionate number of natural disasters.
+Many of our operations are in countries that suffer from a disproportionate number of natural disasters every year.

-Share what works
+Sharing what works

-Convene and inspire others
+Convening and inspiring others

 Save the Children donations helping refugees

-C&A customers donated more than €500,000 between May 2015 and November 2016 to Save the Children, helping refugees in Europe as part of our Mothers Make the Difference campaign.
+Between January 2017 and April 2018, C&A customers donated over €408,000 to Save the Children to help refugees in Europe, and another €225,000 to other emergencies worldwide.
 Donation boxes were available in 1,150 C&A stores in Germany, France, Belgium, the Netherlands, Switzerland, Spain, Portugal and Italy.

 Children and mothers are especially vulnerable in times of conflict, crisis and disaster.
 Since the beginning of our partnership in 2015, C&A and C&A Foundation have been dedicated partners in our efforts to empower mothers and children in crisis around the world, such as those arriving as refugees in Europe.
-The partnership includes a three-year financial support of €3 million per year by C&A Foundation, as well as a pledge to include C&A customers and employees who also want to get involved.
+The partnership includes a three-year financial support of €3 million per year by C&A Foundation as well as a pledge to include customers and employees who want to get involved.

 Save the Children drawing competition

-C&A Foundation will donate the equivalent of 20% of the sale price of each item to Save the Children, who will spend some of these funds training personnel to respond in case of emergency and installing tools and equipment – such as fire extinguishers and first aid kits – for the participating schools.
-The children themselves were awarded with a €75 gift card each to spend in-store, a diploma, a set of colouring pens to support them in pursuing their talent, as well as items with their own drawings on them.
+C&A Foundation donated the equivalent of 20% of the sale price of each item – a total of €6,000 – to Save the Children, who used the funds to train school staff to respond in case of emergencies and provide participating schools with lifesaving tools such as fire extinguishers and first aid kits.
+The children themselves were awarded with a €75 gift card each to spend in-store, a diploma, a set of colouring pens to support them in pursuing their talent, and items with their own drawings on them.